Michael-Bell/LED-Cube-Animation-Editor/Readme.md

 - [x] Allow Users to enter their Pin Numbers
 - [ ] Add code to allow direct upload to Cube on server
     - [ ] Allow building of site with this disabled for Github Pages
-- [ ] Local Storage with Basil.js
+- [x] Local Storage with Basil.js
     - [x] Save User Pin Numbers
     - [ ] Save Animations
 - [ ] Saving of Frames, allow for editing
-- [ ] ReWrite Code for storing Animations - Store frames as Objects with Sub objects for each LED with X,Y,Z,On/OFF Bool?
+- [x] ReWrite Code for storing Animations - Store frames as Objects with Sub objects for each LED with X,Y,Z,On/OFF Bool?
     - [ ] Rewrite the code for exporting animations as B0000 then...
 - [ ] Allow for sharing of animations?
 Export JSON with all Frames?
-- [ ] Have Virtual Cube support Playback of Animations
+- [x] Have Virtual Cube support Playback of Animations
 - [ ] Find a better way to store the script than broken up variables
 - [ ] add xyz lines to cube to keep user oriented
-- [ ] Is it possible to remove checkboxes and have LEDs toggled by touching corrosponding dot on the Cube?
+- [ ] Is it possible to remove checkboxes and have LEDs toggled by touching corresponding dot on the Cube?
 Possibly bad UI if requires spinning of cube constantly
 - [ ] Clean up JS Folder

 ## Contributing